Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-\end{defn} \begin{remark} For $K=2$, $2$-JET will be simply referred to as JET.
-JET of two matrices was introduced in \cite{STUD:SP}, where it was proved to always exist (for any two matrices $A_1,A_2$ with equal determinants). \end{remark}
+\begin{remark} For $K=2$, $2$-JET will be simply referred to as JET.
+JET of two matrices was introduced in \cite{STUD:SP}, where it was proved to always exist (for any two matrices $A_1$ and $A_2$ with equal determinants). \end{remark}

+\begin{remark} The $K$-JET of \defnref{defn:K-JET} easily extends to matrices with non-equal determinants as follows.
+Define the normalized matrices

+These scaled matrices have unit determinants.\footnote{Up to a scalar phase which can be absorbed in the left-unitary matrices~$\{ U_k \}$.} Applying $K$-JET to the scaled matrices $\{ \tA_k \}$, results in triangular matrices $\{\tR_k\}$ with equal diagonals, and a set of unitary matrices $\{U_k\}$ and $V$.
+This, in turn, suggests the following joint decomposition of the matrices $\{A_k\}$: